kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.8.6 - February 1, 2023 =
+* Made improvements to oEmbed responses for better, more universally accepted embedded videos.
+* Fixed bug that always returned the video attached to the most recent post when any posts or pages were embedded.
+* Fixed bug that disabled navigation between attachments in the Media Library.

 = 4.8.5 - January 28, 2023 =
 * Forgot to increase the plugin version number.
 This will stop endless Videopack updates available.